Table of Contents

 If you are seeking partial dentures and are a good candidate for them, it is good to know that you have more than traditional acrylic false teeth to choose from.
 The flexible kind is thinner and more comfortable to wear… Although they are somewhat more costly in comparison.

 Flexible partials will last a long, long time as they are more durable than acrylic dentures.
 They also are less likely to get damaged.
-Visit your dentist today to see if these flexible denture replacement teeth options are the best solution to your specific situation.
+Visit your dentist today to see if flexible dentures replacement teeth options are the best solution to your specific situation.